moorec52/Jordan-WaPOR/README.md

 HydroLAKES is used to extract the Tiberias Lake and Dead Sea along the Jordan River.
 The dataset is at varying resolution based on location and original data source and is downloadeable as a Geodatabase or Shapefile (HydroLAKES, 2016).
 The data used for this map are derived from the Lake polygons Shapefile.

 ## Description of Study Area
-The Jordan River Basin spans five countries: west Jordan, east Israel, northeast Egypt, southeast Lebanon, and southwest Syria.
+The Jordan River Basin is 41,000km<sup>2</sup> and spans five countries: west Jordan, east Israel, northeast Egypt, southeast Lebanon, and southwest Syria.
 Though the Jordan River itself does not reach Egypt, its basin extends into the northeast corner of the country.
 The Jordan River has headwaters on Mount Hermon and empties into the Dead Sea; the river serves as a border between Lebanon and Syria, Israel and Jordan, and the West Bank and Jordan.
 The river also travels through the Tiberias Lake in Israel.

 <p align="center">
   <img